Fuco1/litable/README.md

 On-the-fly evaluation/substitution of emacs lisp code

-Inspired by Light Table similar feature.
+Inspired by Light Table's similar feature.

 To start this up, simply enable the litable minor mode in the buffer by calling `M-x litable-mode`.

 Litable keeps a list of pure functions as a safeguard for unwanted evaluations.
-A function must first be accepted into this list using `M-x litable-accept-as-pure` before it can be evaluated on-the-fly.
+A function must first be accepted into this list (using `M-x litable-accept-as-pure`) before it can be evaluated on-the-fly.
 You should take care of what function you accept as pure to avoid any unfortunate accidents.
+Also, note that the pure functions list persists across sessions.

 Not meant to be used in production yet, be warned!